-Mary Jayne Baker‘s The Ghost in the Machine is the perfect choice for the opening story, a nicely done introduction to the emporium itself, Miss Moonshine and Nelson the dog, and a few lovely echoes from the last collection: it’s very funny and a tad quirky, but also an unexpectedly touching love story.
+Mary Jayne Baker‘s The Ghost in the Machine is the perfect choice for the opening story, a nicely done introduction to the emporium itself, Miss Moonshine and Napoleon the dog, and a few lovely echoes from the last collection: it’s very funny and a tad quirky, but also an unexpectedly touching love story.

 The Boy Next Door by Helen Pollard is a rather lovely story set in 1982, part told through the diary of seventeen year old Lizzie (with perfect touches of 80s colour, and sometimes very funny), partly the really affecting story of her mother Jan finding love where she least expects it.
 And I really loved Sophie Claire‘s My True Love Gave to Me, where Christmas for Jason is overshadowed by fears for the future, funny but also immensely moving.

 When I read Kate Field‘s story in the first collection, I remember saying I’d like to read a whole book set around its characters – I felt the same about How to Save Christmas, a gorgeous story firmly anchored in the setting and community, overflowing with tinsel and baubles while preparing for the village nativity, and the loveliest multi-generational story about opening up and letting others in.
 A Raven’s Gift by Angela Wren is very different, and really original – such a cleverly constructed story with a perfect emotional touch.